keploy/samples-typescript/nextjs-postgres/README.md

 ![Testrun](./img/test.png)

-*Voila!!
-Our testcases has passed 🌟*
+*Voila!
+Our test cases have passed 🌟